mattmallencode/crm/README.md

 *Satisfies User Stories: 1, 2*

-In order to do anything meaningful with Sherpa (beyond creating an account and proving their identity) a user must be a member of a team.
-In order for there to be teams to join, users must be able to create them.
-If a user is not already a member of a team they can register one with Sherpa's database by providing the name of their organization.
+In order to do anything meaningful with Sherpa a user must be a member of a team.
+Users must be able to create teams.
+If a user is not already a member of a team they can register one with Sherpa's database.

 #### Team Invitation Generation and Delivery